celo-org/celo-monorepo/packages/docs/operations-manual/key-management/detailed.md

 ## Locked Gold Accounts

 [Locked Gold](../../celo-codebase/protocol/proof-of-stake/locked-gold.md) Account keys have the highest level of privilege in the Celo protocol.
-These keys can be used to lock and unlock cGLD in order to be used in proof-of-stake.
+These keys can be used to lock and unlock CELO in order to be used in proof-of-stake.
 Furthermore, Locked Gold Account keys can be used to authorize other keys to sign transactions and messages on behalf of the Locked Gold Account.

 In *most* cases, the Locked Gold Account key has all the privileges as any authorized signers.
 For example, if a voter signer is authorized, a user can place votes on behalf of the Locked Gold Account with both the authorized vote signer *and* the Locked Gold Account.